 Avoiding conflict means you miss out on the chance to learn that it can be safe — even healing — to share your feelings.
 Conflict has been shown to promote healthy ways to build understanding, empathy, connection, and attunement with your partner.

 During healthy, productive conflict, both partners are focused on staying calm, curious, and connected as they vulnerably share their concerns, fears, frustrations, and needs with each other.
-Conflict aversion is out, making way for healthy conflict where each partner has the goal of getting to know each other better, rather than just getting their own way.
+The goal isn’t getting your own way — it’s getting to know each other better.

 Healthy conflict allows both partners to: